umdwr/teachinghub/source/policies/policies.rst

 In addition to the completing the appropriate e-form, the Employee Exit Checklist, and the exit interview, the **administrative coordinator** is also responsible for completing the Online Separation Notification Form, which can be found at https://hr.olemiss.edu/separation-of-employment/

-EMPLOYEE TERMINATIONS - STUDENT WORKERS
+Employee Terminations - Student Workers
 -----------------------------------------

 Supervisors of student workers, undergraduate and graduate, are required to complete Student Employee Exit Checklists so that keys, equipment, and/or any other UM property can be returned.
 These forms are to be completed by the supervisor indicated in the chart below no later than the student worker’s last day of employment.
 E-form 18s, for undergraduate student workers, or e-form 3s, for graduate student workers paid by stipend, must be generated by the e-form generator indicated below.